 One of the eight botanical gardens in South Africa, the Walter Sisulu Gardens in Roodepoort is a haven for birds, reptiles and small mammals, and those wanting to escape the bustle of city life.
 Part manicured laws, part nature reserve, the focal point is the waterfall, the cliffs of which are home to a breeding pair of Verreaux’s Eagles so be sure to take your binoculars along to see if you can spot them.
-In addition, look out for the 220 varieties of birds, and the number of reptiles and small mammals, including antelope and jackal, which can be found in the gardens.

-The Walter Sisulu Botanical Garden, located in Roodepoort about 30km west of the city centre, is one of eight botanical gardens in South Africa.
 The land was originally donated to the people of Roodepoort in 1982 and five years later the Roodepoort and Krugersdorp city councils opened it to the public on a daily basis.
 In March 2004, the garden was renamed the Walter Sisulu National Botanical Garden in honour of Walter Sisulu (1912-2003), a champion of South African freedom, an anti-apartheid activist, and a leading member of the African National Congress (ANC).

 Students (valid card needed): R22